-While I have your attention can we talk about quality coffee?
-You see a good tiramisu deserves great coffee.
-Does it really make a difference what coffee Hilda?
+While I have your attention, can we talk about quality coffee?
+You see, excellent tiramisu deserves great coffee.
+Does it make a difference what coffee Hilda uses?

 Well, I sure think so.
-Just like high-quality spices have an impact on a recipe the coffee you use in a dessert like a tiramisu matter.
+Just like high-quality spices have an impact on a recipe, the coffee you use in a dessert like tiramisu matters.

-Since this is a no-bake keto recipe it begs for excellent coffee.
-With that in mind, Randy and I have family in Guatemala that have their own boutique specialty coffee.
-Their prices are fantastic and David and Alejandra’s customer service is also fabulous.
+Since this is a no-bake keto recipe, it begs for excellent coffee.
+With that in mind, Randy and I have family in Guatemala that have their own boutique specialty coffee company.

-Honestly, we can’t get enough of Dalecafe and it’s the only coffee we drink at home.
+We can’t get enough of Dalecafe, and it’s the only coffee we drink at home.
 I didn’t want to pass up the opportunity to share it with you because it’s that good.

-They have a variety of coffee from mild to strong and come in freshly ground bags or whole beans.
-I prefer grinding my own coffee beans because I’m spoiled like that, but feel free to choose your preference.
+They have a variety of coffee, from mild to intense, and come in freshly ground bags or whole beans.
+I prefer grinding my coffee beans because I’m spoiled like that, but feel free to choose your preference.

-They even make a donation to Medical Missions Ministry when you purchase a four bag sampler.
+They even donate to Missions Ministry when you purchase a four-bag sampler.
 It’s a lovely ministry that is doing invaluable work in Guatemala.